abpframework/abp/docs/en/Modules/Cms-Kit/Index.md

 You can use the rating component to add rating a mechanism to your content.
 Here how the rating component looks on a sample page.

 ![ratings](../../images/cmskit-module-ratings.png)

+## Internals

+### Table / collection prefix & schema

+All tables/collections use the `Cms` prefix by default.
+Set static properties on the `CmsKitDbProperties` class if you need to change the table prefix or set a schema name (if supported by your database provider).

+### Connection string

+This module uses `CmsKit` for the connection string name.
+If you don't define a connection string with this name, it fallbacks to the `Default` connection string.

+See the [connection strings](https://docs.abp.io/en/abp/latest/Connection-Strings) documentation for details.